GinoMan/GinoMan/Pages/Graphics.md

 ### To Leave ###

-To Leave, the game, was missing grids but the makers had created several wallpapers for the computer desktop and the logo wasn't difficult to carve out from the graphics.
+To Leave, the game, was missing grids but the makers had created several wallpapers for desktop backgrounds and the logo wasn't difficult to carve out from the graphics.
 Once I had it carved out, I combined the logo with the wallpapers to create these grids.

 | ![To Leave][grids56] | ![To Leave][grids57] | ![To Leave][grids58] |
 | -------------------- | -------------------- | -------------------- |